grahamcarman/docs/astro/resource-reference-azure-hybrid.md

 | Standard_B4ms      | 2 CPUs | 14.5 GiB MEM |
 | Standard_B8ms      | 6 CPUs | 30.5 GiB MEM |

 If your Organization needs an instance type that supports a larger worker size, contact [Astronomer support](https://support.astronomer.io).
-For more information about configuring worker size on Astro, see [Configure a Deployment](configure-deployment-resources.md).
+For more information about configuring worker size on Astro, see [Deployment settings](deployment-settings.md).

 ## Related documentation